livdarby/SEB-Project-4-frontend/README.md

 - The API is very inconsistent with the format and type of data returned.

 ### Day Two: Cleaning the API Data
-I indentified that the results I needed from the API response was the sports_results key.
+I identified that the results I needed from the API response were in the sports_results key.

-However when using 'Premier League' in the search query, the API only returns 5 or 6 sports results i.e. it cannot return anything in the 'See More' section of the Google Search Result (see screenshot below).
+However, when using 'Premier League' in the search query, the API only returns 5 or 6 sports results i.e. it cannot return anything in the 'See More' section of the Google Search Result (see screenshot below).

 ![Google Search Result example](./assets/google-search-results.png)

 To get around this I created a list of all Premier League club names, looping through and using the club name as the API search query.
-This returned upcoming Premier League matches and most recent results, but also returns other tournaments like FA and EFL Cup.
+This returned upcoming Premier League matches and most recent results, but also returned other tournaments like FA and EFL Cup.
 Dates were also inconsistent so had to be cleaned and standardised using datetime, timezone and timedelta.

 ```
 @router.route("/new/matches/<club_name>", methods=["GET"])